roddhjav/apparmor.d/docs/development/dbus.md

 ## Dbus Abstractions

 Access to common dbus interface is done using the abstractions under **[`abstractions/bus/`](https://github.com/roddhjav/apparmor.d/tree/main/apparmor.d/abstractions/bus)**.
 They are kept minimal on purpose.
-The goal is not to give full talk access an interface but to provide a *read only* like view of it.
-For more access, use the dbus directive
+The goal is not to give full talk access an interface but to provide a *read-only* like view of it.
+It may be required to have a look at the dbus interface documentation to check what method can be safely allowed.

+For more access, simply use the [`dbus: talk`](#dbus-directive) directive.

 ## Dbus Directive